kristian-lange-tw/JATOS_docs_v3/pages/Connect-to-Mechanical-Turk.md

 The steps to create a project are part of the MTurk interface.

-1. Create --> New Project --> Other --> Create Project
+1. Create --> New Project --> Survey Link --> Create Project

 1. Complete the 'Enter Properties' tab